-The net capital losses for the Fund were \$154 as of December 31, 2015 (2014 - \$159).
+The net capital losses for the Fund were \$2,249 as of December 31, 2016 (2015 - \$154).
 These losses are available to be carried forward indefinitely and applied against future net realized capital gains.

-12 COMMITMENTS AND CONTINGENCIES
+12. COMMITMENTS AND CONTINGENCIES

-The Fund, its wholly owned corporations and limited partnerships have property purchase and development commitments of \$450,333 [2014-\$307,581], unfunded commitments to certain investment funds of \$5,500 [2014 - Nil], and commercial purchasing card lines of credit of \$2,800 [2014 - \$3,700], and have issued letters of credit totalling \$83,098 [2014 - \$43,241].
+The Fund, its wholly owned corporations and limited partnerships have property purchase and development commitments of \$335,210 [2015 - \$450,333], unfunded commitments to certain investment funds of nil [2015 - \$5,500], and commercial purchasing card lines of credit of \$2,800 [2015 - \$2,800], and have issued letters of credit totalling \$98,796 [2015 - \$83,098].
 Certain investments of the Fund may, in the normal course of business activities, be involved in disputes with third parties. bcIMC management assesses the likelihood of loss relating to any disputes and has determined that such disputes would not have a material impact on the net asset value of the Fund.

-12 COMMITMENTS AND CONTINGENCIES (continued)

 As a crown agent and pursuant to its enabling legislation, bcIMC is immune from taxation, including in respect of assets it holds in pooled investment portfolios.
-The Government of Canada contests bcIMC's immunity from the imposition of goods and services tax under the Excise Tax Act, in respect of costs recovered by bcIMC from assets it holds in its pooled investment portfolios.
-In 2009, bcIMC was advised that Canada was in discussions with the Province of British Columbia regarding the application of goods and services tax and/or harmonized sales tax ("HST/GST") to costs recovered by bcIMC from assets held by bcIMC in pooled investment portfolios.
-In December 2013 bcIMC filed a petition in the Supreme Court of British Columbia seeking a declaration confirming its crown immunity in respect of HST/GST relating to costs recovered from assets held in pooled investment portfolios.

-In November 2015 the Minister of National Revenue issued HST/GST re-assessments for the period July 1, 2010 to March 31, 2013. bcIMC has filed a Notice of Objection to this re-assessment.
+The Government of Canada has contested bcIMC's immunity from the imposition of goods and services tax and/or harmonized sales tax ("HST/GST"), in respect of costs recovered by bcIMC from assets it holds in its pooled investment portfolios.
+In November 2015, the Minister of National Revenue issued HST/GST re-assessments for the period July 1, 2010 to March 31, 2013. bcIMC has filed a Notice of Objection to this re-assessment.
+In September 2016, the BC Supreme Court issued a ruling on a petition filed by bcIMC, holding that the pools were entitled to Crown immunity and therefore immune from HST/GST with respect to costs recovered by bcIMC, but also that bcIMC was bound by the provisions of the Reciprocal Tax Agreement and the Comprehensive Integrated Tax Coordination Agreement (jointly "Agreements") entered into between the Province of British Columbia and the Government of Canada.
+This decision has been appealed by the federal government with respect to Crown immunity and cross appealed by bcIMC with respect to whether bcIMC is bound by the Agreements.

-Management is of the opinion that the Court will not deny bcIMC the ability to rely on its statutory crown immunity and has therefore not accrued any liability for tax.
-However if the Court determines that GST applies to bcIMC in respect of costs recovered by it from assets held in pooled investment portfolios, management estimates that the maximum cumulative HST/GST owing at \$5,530 or 3.7 basis points.
+Management is of the opinion that the Court will not deny bcIMC the ability to rely on its statutory crown immunity and that, as a consequence, ultimately no net HST/GST liability will arise.
+Consequently, management has not accrued any liability for such tax.
+However, if the Court determines that HST/GST applies to bcIMC in respect of costs recovered by it from assets held in pooled investment portfolios, management estimates the maximum cumulative HST/GST owing at \$6,378.